 Welcome Address from Alan Quayle: Understanding Programmable Telecoms

 In the welcome address I thanked the sponsors and partners for making TADSummit possible: Apifonica, DataArt, Kandy / Ribbon Communications, Telestax, Temasys, Tyntec, VoIP Innovations, Wazo.
 And partners including Apidaze, Cap Gemini, Locatrix, Partitionware, Protocol Labs, Telet Research, VUC, and more…

-Then provided some numbers on the growth in TADHack registrations, 4k in 2017; the growth in TADMentor (TADS Slack) to 2k (from about 250 last year); and the role TADSummit plays in bringing the whole open global ecosystem together.
+Then provided where can you buy valium some numbers on the growth in TADHack registrations, 4k in 2017; the growth in TADMentor (TADS Slack) to 2k (from about 250 last year); and the role TADSummit plays in bringing the whole open global ecosystem together.
 This year we achieved a first, more remote viewers than in-person attendance.
 We had about 100 people attending, and about 450 views on the first day, its currently at about 550 as I write, with Day 2 views at 220.
 I show below the overall TADSummit channel stats, that confirm this achievement compared to previous years (2016, 2015 and 2014, the bumps we see every year).
-All the presentations are edited by Inti of Thinkymedia, so its available to view in nice bite sized chunks, rather than a 9 hour long video
+All the presentations are edited by Inti of Thinkymedia, so its available to view in nice bite sized chunks, rather than a 9 hour long video 🙂

 I shared our top 10 videos from previous years, with Matthew Hodgson of Matrix in #1 place with over 10k minutes of viewing and Dangerous Demo with James Body, Jean Deruelle, Artur Tyloch, and Paul Drew in #2 place with 9k mins of viewing.
 That is now old news as the Day 1 live stream for 2017 is the top video, sorry Matthew 😉